HRRPGraphNet: Make HRRPs to Be Graphs for Efficient Target Recognition: Experiment

-As illustrated in Tab. \ref{table_4}, by comparing experiment 1 and 7, 2 and 4, 3 and 5, 6 and 7, it is clear that the proposed local feature extraction module improves the recognition accuracy.
-The recognition accuracy of the model with the local feature extraction module is higher than that of the model without the local feature extraction module.
-This suggests that extracting local features before global feature extraction enhances the feature representation ability of the model.
+As illustrated in Tables \ref{table_4}\textasciitilde \ref{table_5}, where a, b and c represent local feature extraction module, global feature extraction module and attention module respectively, by comparing experiment $2$ and $4$, $3$ and $5$, $6$ and $7$, it is clear that the proposed local feature extraction module improves the recognition accuracy.
+The accuracy with the local feature extraction module is $0.87\%$, $8.78\%$, $26.19\%$ higher than that without the local feature extraction module with $900$ samples for each class.
+When there are $300$ samples for each class, the gap was $1.89\%$, $3.67\%$, $4.78\%$.
+The results suggest that extracting local features before global feature extraction enhances the feature representation ability of the model, which helps the model to generalize when limited training samples are given.